subsquid/docs/docs/substrate-indexing/acala-evm-support.md

 **Available since `@subsquid/substrate-processor@1.9.0`**

-Acala and Karura networks offer [EVM+ palette](https://wiki.acala.network/learn/acala-evm/acala-evm-composable-defi-stack), a custom implementation of EVM natively integrated into the Polkadot/Kusama parachain ecosystem.
-The palette is significantly different from the Frontier EVM palette.
-Since `@subsquid/substrate-processor@1.9.0` Subsquid processor SDK natively supports handlers for indexing EVM smart contracts deployed to Acala/Karura.
+Acala and Karura networks offer [EVM+ pallet](https://wiki.acala.network/learn/acala-evm/acala-evm-composable-defi-stack), a custom implementation of EVM natively integrated into the Polkadot/Kusama parachain ecosystem.
+The pallet is significantly different from the Frontier EVM pallet. `SubstrateBatchProcessor` natively supports handlers for indexing EVM smart contracts deployed to Acala/Karura.

 ## `EVM.Executed` events

-Use `addAcalaEvmExecuted(contract: '*' | string | string[], options?: AcalaEvmExecutedOptions & NoDataSelection)` to subscribe to the `EVM.Executed` events emitted by a specific contract(s) and/or matching a topic filter.
+**`addAcalaEvmExecuted(contract: '*' | string | string[], {logs?, data?, range?}?)`**: Subscribe to the `EVM.Executed` events emitted by specific contract(s) and/or matching a topic filter.

-For capturing all events emitted by a specific contract(s):
+For capturing all events emitted by a specific contract:

 ```typescript
 const processor = new SubstrateBatchProcessor()